cypher256/java-extension-pack/README.md

 ## Auto-configuration multiple JDK versions
 At startup, it is auto-configured as follows.
 If there are multiple JDKs of the same version, the latest minor version among them is used.
 To refresh the configuration, run `Reload Window` from the command palette (Ctrl/Cmd + Shift + P).

+1. Auto-fix invalid JDK configuration path (e.g. /jdk/bin/java -> /jdk)
-1. Auto-remove configuration when JDK uninstalled or version path changed
+1. Auto-remove configuration entries when JDK uninstalled or version path changed
 1. Auto-scan JDKs from OS-specific default location, SDKMAN, jEnv, jabba, ASDF, etc...
 1. Auto-detect environment variables JAVA_HOME, JDK_HOME and PATH
 1. Auto-download Adoptium LTS JDKs and [available latest JDK](https://github.com/redhat-developer/vscode-java#features) if not installed